pencer-io/pencer-io.github.io/_posts/DRAFT-2020-08-02-ctf-htb-arctic.md

 ColdFusion 8.0.1 - Arbitrary File Upload / Execution (Met | exploits/cfm/webapps/16788.rb
 ```

 The bottom one looks good, with file upload and metasploit module it should be easy.

+## Gaining Access

 Start msf and search:

 ```text
 root@kali:~/htb/machines/arctic# msfconsole